allebone/help.omni.af.mil/docs/PEX/Training.md

 4. To assign Task Lists to Squadrons, you wil check the box in the Squadron column to which you want the Task List assigned.
 Only a Certified Task List can be assigned to a Squadron.

-5. Click the Save button in the upper left corner once al the Assigned Squadrons are checked.
+5. Click the Save button in the upper left corner once all the Assigned Squadrons are checked.

 6. The Task List is now available to have Workcenters created in the assigned Squadron\(s\).